Himanshu-Kasyap/Netflix-clone/README.md

 # Netflix-clone
-triying to clone NETFLIX using only HTML and CSS
+Triying to clone NETFLIX using only HTML and CSS